top of page

 (2) analyze the intersection of social determinants, being Indigenous, and parent-children relationships; (3) strategically share the unique needs and challenges for policy and practice implications through manuscripts, briefs, and webinars.

-Funded by Edwin S.H.
-Leong Centre for Healthy Children: Leong Centre Catalyst Grant.
+This project was funded by Edwin S.H.
+Leong Centre for Healthy Children, SickKids Hospital – Leong Centre Catalyst Grant.

 bottom of page